 The Scope Of Continued Updates

 These updates are now typically incredibly minor compared to the “landmark” shifts of a few centuries ago.
 And barring some unforeseen astounding new discovery, will continue to be rather minor.
-Even the radical skeptic Bart Ehrman, (who has risen to fame as North America’s most well-known skeptic because of the doubt he raises about the text of the New Testament), must admit that the text of the New Testament is for all practical purpose rather settled at this point, and won’t likely ever receive another massive overhaul unless unforeseen extraordinary data comes to light.
+Even the radical skeptic Bart Ehrman (who has risen to fame as North America’s most well-known skeptic because of the doubt he raises about the text of the New Testament), has admitted that the text of the New Testament is for all practical purpose rather settled at this point, and won’t likely ever receive another massive overhaul unless unforeseen extraordinary data comes to light.
 While he might express himself differently today, in a major scholarly publication in 2012, he acknowledged;